- Stanbic PMI Report shows that purchasing efforts accelerated in October, leading to the greatest upturn in inventories since August 2023.

 Read also: Kenya’s private sector activities rise as input costs continue to ease

-Kenya’s jobs growth
+Kenya’s job growth

-However, Standard Bank Senior Analyst Mulalo Madula, says that despite the increase there is a cautiously optimistic outlook for the Kenyan private sector as business activity and employment levels returned to growth in October.
+However, Standard Bank Senior Analyst Mulalo Madula says that despite the increase, there is a cautiously optimistic outlook for the Kenyan private sector as business activity and employment levels returned to growth in October.

 “This improvement implies the challenges faced in previous months as now easing, albeit slowly, setting the stage for economic recovery,” said Madula.